manikyaswathi/harp/examples/01-eulers_number/README.md

 1. Navigate to the target application folder and copy the all the files from /Post_Execution_Scripts/basic into the the current folder.
 For more details about the type of application categories and profiling, please read the document or PPT .
 2. Edit the paths in "post_script.sh" to point to this folder (the target application folder).
-3. Edit the following files before applying the hARP framework to the application
+3. Edit the following files before applying the HARP framework to the application
    - If running the pipeline on OSC, set the OSC project account in the campaign files "*_campaign_*.py".
 Ignore otherwise.
     ```
       class GrayScott(Campaign):